 We have exclusive £75 cashback on its ADSL unlimited package (10Mbps average speed) until 29th October while unlimited fibre extra package (66Mbps average speed) also includes £70 cashback and free fibre installation.

 Fixed price guaranteed for entire length of contract so there is no mid-contract price rise.
 High speed Hub One WiFi is also included.

-BT Superfast Fibre package comes with 50Mb average download speed, Smart Hub, free weekend UK calls, BT WiFi, 200GB cloud and Virus Protect for a monthly price of £31.99 a month, including line rental. £50 M&S voucher & £60 prepaid Mastercard applies to this package.
+BT Superfast Fibre package comes with 50Mb average download speed, Smart Hub, free weekend UK calls, BT WiFi, 200GB cloud and Virus Protect for a monthly price of £28.99 a month, including line rental.
+When you buy online, £70 prepaid Mastercard applies to this package.

-The faster Superfast Fibre 2 package (67Mb average speed) includes £80 prepaid Mastercard and £50 M&S voucher while all the benefits that Superfast Fibre applies to this plan as well.
+The faster Superfast Fibre 2 package (67Mb average speed) includes £120 prepaid Mastercard while all the benefits that Superfast Fibre applies to this plan as well.

 The latest voucher offer also applies to BT TV & broadband bundles which come with 3 months free BT Sport with prices starting from £34.99 a month.

 With the cheapest Vodafone fibre broadband, also get free installation.

 Vodafone fibre broadband (35 / 63Mb average speed) start from just £23 a month with F-secure anti-virus free for 6 months.
 All deals include Guaranteed minimum speed (or money off) and totally unlimited usage.

 Virgin Media have an exclusive £75 bill credit and free setup (worth £35) on M50 fibre broadband and weekend calls for a limited time.
 This dual plan includes fibre broadband of 54Mbps average speed, inclusive weekend UK calls and free Virgin Media HUb 3.0 WiFi router.